-Endnotes
+Derived from National Coordinating Committee for Multiemployer Plans, Multiemployer Pension Facts and the National Economic Impact, January 5, 2018, http://nccmp.org/wp-content/uploads/2018/01/Multiemployer-Pension-Facts-and-the-National-Economic-Impact-Jan-5-2018.pdf.
+2015 State and Local Taxes Paid (Slide 9) on on Wages to Active Employees and Economic Output from Wages are inflated at 1.0% annually between 2016 and 2047.
+The tax revenue loss is for the period 2018-2047 and are the product of total taxes generated and the respective employment loss estimates.
+Tax revenue loss is the net present value of the annual tax revenue losses for the period 2018-2047, discounted at OMB's current single effective rate of 3.21%.

-- Derived from National Coordinating Committee for Multiemployer Plans, Multiemployer Pension Facts and the National Economic Impact, January 5, 2018, http://nccmp.org/wp-content/uploads/2018/01/Multiemployer-Pension-Facts-and-the-National-Economic-Impact-Jan-5-2018.pdf.
-2015 Federal Taxes Paid (Slide 8) are inflated at 1% annually between 2016 and 2047.
-These net tax revenues are then multiplied by the percent of retirees in pay status and actives that are participants only in critical and declining status plans (11.49%), which equals the tax revenue loss for a given year.
-Tax revenue loss is for the period 2018-2027. - Derived from National Coordinating Committee for Multiemployer Plans, Multiemployer Pension Facts and the National Economic Impact, January 5, 2018, http://nccmp.org/wp-content/uploads/2018/01/Multiemployer-Pension-Facts-and-the-National-Economic-Impact-Jan-5-2018.pdf.
-2015 Federal Taxes Paid (Slide 8) are inflated at 1% annually between 2016 and 2047.
-Tax revenue is then reduced by the average tax reform amounts for the period between 2018 and 2047.
-These net tax revenues are then multiplied by the percent of retirees in pay status and actives that are participants only in critical and declining status plans (11.49%), which equals the tax revenue loss for a given year.
-Tax revenue loss is the net present value of the tax revenue loss for the period 2018-2047, discounted at OMB's current single effective rate of 3.21%. - Calculated based on the average state spending per participant of \$3,378.23 (slide 6), multiplied by the sum of the PBGC's current 63,000 participants in multiemployer plans receiving financial assistance and the current 653,739 retirees in pay status at critical and declining status plans.
-The 2018-2027 spending is the summation of these annual amounts. - Calculated based on the average state spending per participant of \$3,378.23 (slide 6), multiplied by the sum of the PBGC's current 63,000 participants in multiemployer plans receiving financial assistance and the current 653,739 retirees in pay status at critical and declining status plans.
+Calculated based on the average state spending per participant of \$3,378.23 (slide 6), multiplied by the sum of the PBGC's current 63,000 participants in multiemployer plans receiving financial assistance and the current 653,739 retirees in pay status at critical and declining status plans.
 The 2018-2047 spending net present value of the cash flows for the period, discounted at OMB's current single effective discount rate of 3.21%.